GilianPonte/gilianponte.github.io/building-a-neural-network.md

 ![Zalando](https://i.imgur.com/VrKiMgq.png)

 # Summary
 This blog post describes how to create a neural network to recognize clothing pieces in pictures provided by [Zalando](https://zalando.com).
+This post is written for very beginners and R users.
 Just here to check out the code, click [here](https://github.com/GilianPonte/gilianponte.github.io/blob/master/neuralnet.R).

 1. Keywords: Deep learning, multinominal classification, neural network, image recognition.
-2. Level of programming: Advanced
+2. Level of programming: Beginner
 3. Programming language: R
 4. Reading time: 10 min

 # Introduction
 Machine-learning technology powers many aspects of modern society: from searching on the web to recommendations on e-commerce websites, and it is increasingly present in consumer products.
 Increasingly, these applications make use of a class of techniques called deep learning.
 Building a neural network is a form of deep learning.
-It has beaten other machine-learning techniques in predicting the activity of potential drugs molecules, analysing particle accelerator data and reconstructing brain circuits.
 Deep learning also has shown promising results in natural language understanding, topic classification, sentiment analysis, question answering and language translation (Lecun, Bengio & Hinton, 2015; Krizhevsky, Sutskever & Hinton, 2017).

 ## Neural networks

-Lecun, Bengio & Hinton (2015) describe deep learning as a technique that discovers intricate structure in large datasets by using the feedforward [backpropagation algorithm](https://www.youtube.com/watch?v=aVId8KMsdUU).
-Where feedforward stands for the type of neural network architecture where the connections are "fed forward", as displayed in figure 1.
-The "input" travels from the input layer to the hidden layers and output layer.
+Lecun, Bengio & Hinton (2015) describe a training technique: the [backpropagation algorithm](https://www.youtube.com/watch?v=aVId8KMsdUU).
+In figure 1, we feedforward the input to a prediction and backpropagate the error to update the weights.

 ![neuralnet](http://neuralnetworksanddeeplearning.com/images/tikz11.png)